pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

            self.input_device = torch.device(
                "cuda:0" if torch.cuda.is_available() and num_gpus > 0 else "cpu")

 Next, we'll define our forward pass.
 Note that regardless of the device of the model output, we move the output to CPU, as the Distributed RPC Framework currently only supports sending CPU tensors over RPC.
+We have intentionally disabled sending CUDA tensors over RPC due to the potential for different devices (CPU/GPU) on on the caller/callee, but may support this in future releases.

 .. code-block:: python